Mercedes-Benz C-Class (W204): C 63 AMG (2008–2015)

-The C 63 AMG is reportedly the first AMG-Mercedes designed from the ground up.
 Its AMG C-Class predecessors had essentially featured bolt on performance modifications, and according to Car and Driver, these earlier AMG models suffered from "relentless understeer" and "heavy steering".
 The C 63 AMG has a revised front suspension that is shared with the CLK 63 AMG Black Series.
 The ESP features a full defeat mode, interfering only under heavy braking.
-The C 63 AMG also has the quickest, most responsive steering of any Mercedes automobile to date.
+The C 63 AMG also had the quickest, most responsive steering of any Mercedes automobile at the time.

 The Mercedes-Benz M156 engine, despite being detuned compared to other AMG offerings using the same powerplant, still provides the C 63 AMG with more horsepower and torque over its direct rivals such as the Audi RS4 and BMW M3.
 The 7G-Tronic 7-speed automatic transmission has AMG SpeedShift with four shift modes – Comfort, Sport, Sport + and Manual – with the last one running with the converter locked allowing the driver to hold the engine at the rev limit.
 Car and Driver tested the car in their December 2007 issue and recorded a 0–97 km/h acceleration time of 3.9 seconds and a quarter-mile time of 12.3 seconds at 116 mi/h.